 Human Rights Law Centre

-Our economic and social rights unit undertakes research, teaching, training and consultancy work on economic and social rights, which are becoming ever more prominent in human rights law scholarship and practice around the globe.
+Our Economic, Social and Environmental Rights Unit undertakes research, teaching, training and consultancy work on economic, social and evironmental rights, which are becoming ever more prominent in human rights law scholarship and practice around the globe.

-The economic and social rights (ESR) expertise within the University of Nottingham School of Law, HRLC encompasses a wide range of issues, such as international, regional and domestic human rights law, health, disability, children's rights, housing and social welfare, and public finance.
+The economic, social and environmental rights (ESER) expertise within the University of Nottingham School of Law, HRLC encompasses a wide range of issues, such as international, regional and domestic human rights law, the right to a clean, healthy and sustainable environment, health, disability, children's rights, housing and social welfare, sustainable development, public finance and inter-generational justice.

-As such, this unit is exceptionally well-placed to take a leading position with regard to ESR research.
-Reflecting the key themes in contemporary ESR scholarship, the Unit focuses on interdisciplinary work and seeks to engage with a broad spectrum of stakeholders, including:
+As such, this unit is exceptionally well-placed to take a leading position with regard to ESER research.
+Reflecting the key themes in contemporary ESER scholarship, the Unit focuses on interdisciplinary work and seeks to engage with a broad spectrum of stakeholders, including:

 • governments and other state actors